 Charlemagne: Father of a Continent by Alessandro Barbero, translated by Allan Cameron.
 Brings Charlemagne to life, recounts how he ruled his empire, and describes everyday life during Charlemagne's reign.

 The Emperor Charlemagne by Russell Chamberlin.
 Biography of the emperor who exerted a lasting influence on the course of Western history.

 Becoming Charlemagne: Europe, Baghdad, and the Empires of A.D.
 800 by Jeff Sypeck.
 On Christmas morning in the year 800, Pope Leo III placed the crown of imperial Rome on the brow of a Germanic king named Karl.
-This book tells the story of the international power struggle that led to the world-changing event.
+This book tells the story of the power struggle that led to the world-changing event.